axis7818/axis7818.github.io/content/blog/learning-rust.md

 ![patina apply gif](/img/dotpatina/update-patina.gif)

+For more information about dotpatina, see the [GitHub repository](https://github.com/axis7818/dotpatina).

 # Being a Beginner Again

 I chose Rust primarily because I have never used it before.
 And, its [performance](https://niklas-heer.github.io/speed-comparison/) & [memory safety](https://www.nsa.gov/Press-Room/Press-Releases-Statements/Press-Release-View/Article/3608324/us-and-international-partners-issue-recommendations-to-secure-software-products/) guarantees sound like it would make a fun language for future projects.